gabisinhas/backend-insightglobal-application/README.md

 3. Logging Strategy
 The application uses Structured JSON Logging.
 This allows for better observability and log aggregation in production environments (like ELK or Datadog).

+4. CI Pipeline
+The project includes a GitHub Actions workflow that triggers on every push or PR to main:
+Linting: Ensures code follows the established style guide.
+Testing: Executes the unit test suite to prevent regressions.
+Build: Verifies the production build and generates a Docker image.

 ## How to Run the Application
 Prerequisites